 If you are a beginner driver, you will most certainly fear of using full potential of your car.
 The risk is highest in RWD cars, where too much power might result in a side crash.
 Adjust the maximum allowed slip to your liking, so that you can enjoy the loss of traction, but always have a guardian in case you go too far.

-RaceTCS started as a hobby project.
-It was supposed to help Saab 900 (2.3 turbo) use less tires :).
+RaceTCS started as a side project.
+It was supposed to help Saab 900 (2.3 turbo) use less tires.
 Without traction control it had wheelspin until 100km/h and wrecked front tires in one summer season.
-Development slowly progressed until 2013, when the project needed a better development car.
+Development slowly progressed until 2013, when the project needed a better test car.

-In 2013 a new car with much more potential for track racing appeared.
+In 2013 a new car with much more potential appeared.
 It was designed from the beginning to have Honda K20 engine in it.
 The swap took (as usual) longer than expected.
 During that time road tests of RaceTCS were not possible.

 As it turned out, with barely 200hp from NA K20 engine and a stock LSD, traction wasn't a big problem even in the wet.
 RaceTCS was already performing very well, but required a more powerful test car.
 Decision was made to install a supercharger.

 Commercial version was created and delivered to first customers.
-Firmware and PC application were constantly improved, reducing reaction time and improving logging speed (~1000frames/sec).
+Firmware and PC application were constantly improved, reducing reaction time to tenths of ms and improving logging speed (~1000frames/sec).
 Test cars have been running RaceTCS for 2 years now without any engine problems.

 RaceTCS replicates injector signal coming from ECU and when torque reduction is needed, it cuts whole injection pulse.
 There is no way that part of the fuel can get into the cylinder and cause lean burn.
 Since 2015 , when device was delivered to 1st test cars, there was not a single report of damaged piston or valve due to RaceTCS.